 (4) OHA's obligation to provide assistance under this Agreement is subject to the satisfaction of the County delivering the anticipated level of A&D 82 Services, upon which the allotments were calculated.
-If, for a period of 3 consecutive months during the term of this Agreement, County delivers less than the anticipated level of Services, upon which allotments were calculated in a particular line of Exhibit C, "Financial Assistance Award," OHA may amend the amount of funds awarded for A&D 82 Services in proportion to the under-utilization during that period, including but not limited to reducing the amount of funds reduced under that line of the Financial Assistance Award for under-utilization.
+If, for a period of 3 consecutive months during the term of this Agreement, County delivers less than the anticipated level of Services, upon which allotments were calculated in a particular line of Exhibit C, "Financial Assistance Award," OHA may amend the amount of funds awarded for A&D 82 Services in proportion to the under-utilization during that period, including but not limited to reducing the amount of future funds awarded for A&D 82 Services in an amount equal to funds reduced under that line of the Financial Assistance Award for under-utilization.
 An amendment shall be prepared and executed between OHA and County to reflect this reduction.